Jackie Moore

 Early career

 Born in 1946, Jackie Moore began singing in church in her native Jacksonville.
-Her professional break came in the late 1960s when she signed with the New York-based Atlantic Records subsidiary, Atco, releasing her debut single in 1969.
+Her professional break came in the late 1960s when she was discovered by producer Dave Crawford, who helped her secure a recording contract with the Atlantic Records subsidiary Atco.

 Breakthrough